 (a) RAP/FRAP Testing.
 When used in HMA, the RAP/FRAP shall be sampled and tested either during or after stockpiling.

 (1) During Stockpiling.
-For testing during stockpiling, washed extraction samples shall be run at the minimum frequency of one sample per 500 tons (450 metric tons) for the first 2000 tons (1800 metric tons) and one sample per 2000 tons (1800 metric tons) thereafter.
-A minimum of five tests shall be required for stockpiles less than 4000 tons (3600 metric tons).
+For testing during stockpiling, washed extraction samples shall be run at the minimum frequency of one sample per 500 tons (450 metric tons) for the first 2,000 tons (1,800 metric tons) and one sample per 2,000 tons (1,800 metric tons) thereafter.
+A minimum of five tests shall be required for stockpiles less than 4,000 tons (3,600 metric tons).

 (2) After Stockpiling.
-For testing after stockpiling, the Contractor shall submit a plan for approval to the District proposing a satisfactory method of sampling and testing the RAP/FRAP pile either in-situ or by restockpiling.
+For testing after stockpiling, the Contractor shall submit a plan for approval to the Department proposing a satisfactory method of sampling and testing the RAP/FRAP pile either in-situ or by restockpiling.
 The sampling plan shall meet the minimum frequency required above and detail the procedure used to obtain representative samples throughout the pile for testing.

 Each sample shall be split to obtain two equal samples of test sample size.
 One of the two test samples from the final split shall be labeled and stored for Department use.
-The Contractor shall extract the other test sample according to Department procedure.
+The Contractor shall perform a washed extraction on the other test sample according to Illinois Modified AASHTO T 164.
 The Engineer reserves the right to test any sample (split or Department-taken) to verify Contractor test results.

 (b) RAS Testing.
 RAS or RAS blended with manufactured sand shall be sampled and tested during stockpiling according to the Bureau of Materials Policy Memorandum, “Reclaimed Asphalt Shingle (RAS) Source”.

-Samples shall be collected during stockpiling at the minimum frequency of one sample per 200 tons (180 metric tons) for the first 1000 tons (900 metric tons) and one sample per 250 tons (225 metric tons) thereafter.
-A minimum of five samples are required for stockpiles less than 1000 tons (900 metric tons).
-Once a ≤ 1000 ton (900 metric ton), five-sample/test stockpile has been established it shall be sealed.
-Additional incoming RAS or RAS blended with manufactured sand shall be stockpiled in a separate working pile as designated in the Quality Control plan and only added to the sealed stockpile when the test results of the working pile are complete and are found to meet the tolerances specified herein for the original sealed RAS stockpile.
+Samples shall be collected during stockpiling at the minimum frequency of one sample per 200 tons (180 metric tons) for the first 1,000 tons (900 metric tons) and one sample per 500 tons (450 metric tons) or a minimum of once per week, whichever is more frequent, thereafter.
+A minimum of five samples are required for stockpiles less than 1,000 tons (900 metric tons).

 Before testing, each sample shall be split to obtain two test samples.
 One of the two test samples from the final split shall be labeled and stored for Department use.
-The Contractor shall perform a washed extraction and test for unacceptable materials on the other test sample according to Department procedures.
+The Contractor shall perform a washed extraction and test for unacceptable materials on the other test sample according to Illinois Modified AASHTO T 164.
 The Engineer reserves the right to test any sample (split or Department-taken) to verify Contractor test results.

-If the sampling and testing was performed at the shingle processing facility in accordance with the QC Plan, the Contractor shall obtain and make available all of the test results from start of the initial stockpile.
+The Contractor shall obtain and make available all of the test results from the start of the original stockpile.

 1031.04 Evaluation of Tests.
 Evaluation of test results shall be according to the following.

+(a) Limits of Precision.
+The limits of precision between the Contractor’s and the Department’s split sample test results shall be according to the following.